+Central Waterfront.

-of Market, the Mission, Showplace Square/ Potrero Hill and the Central Waterfront.
-EAST SOMA SHOWPLACE SQUARE MISSION POTRERO HILL GENTRAL WATERFRONT with the times, but they have always kept something of their unique character - an essence of San Francisco that doesn't look or feel like anywhere else.
+SHOWPLACE CENTRAL way in which it has always balanced preservation with change.
+Our neighborhoods have changed with the times, but they have always kept something of their unique character - an essence of San Francisco that doesn't look or feel like anywhere else.
 In the late 20th and early 21st century, the city's eastern bayfront has been the epicenter for change, and for all the pressures, debates and concern that its prospect entails.
 From the South of Market to Visitacion Valley, traditionally industrial areas have begun transforming.
 Housing, offices, and the shops and services which cater to them have been springing up next to industrial businesses.
 Wealthier residents have begun to move into neighborhoods traditionally inhabited by the working class.
 Residents, community activists and business owners have all recognized the need for rational planning to resolve these conflicts and stabilize these neighborhoods into the future.